 - the customs, arts, social institutions, and achievements of a particular nation, people, or other social group; it also defines the moral, intellectual, perceptual, philosophical, attitudinal, spiritual, and behavioral standards considered to be normal by the majority of its members

-The single biggest, most pervasive, most intrusive, most powerful bias every Christ-follower must recognize, guard against, and overcome has nothing to do with the personal traumas we may have experienced: it is the culture in which we live.
+The single biggest, most pervasive, most intrusive, most powerful bias every Christ-follower must recognize, guard against, and overcome has nothing to do with the color of our skin or any personal trauma we may have experienced: it is the culture in which we live.
 Though we can mitigate cultural bias to a certain extent, we cannot ever truly escape it because we tend to be defined by the society in which we live and function.
 Accordingly, this is a bias against which believers must always be vigilant and wary because it is so subtle and insidious.

 My friend Dr. Kirk Durston has addressed cultural bias and its impact upon Christianity in this short video.
 Kirk is the real deal, a true renaissance man.
 On top of being an excellent theologian and articulate apologist/philosopher, he is also a talented nature photographer, mechanical engineer, and biophysicist who has authored or coauthored more than a few published papers in a variety of disciplines..
 I’m one of Kirk’s biggest fans and heartily endorse both his writings and his video presentations.

 We are so conditioned by our culture that whenever we find ourselves immersed in a different one through visiting or moving to another nation, we experience some level of emotional trauma from that transition.
-It’s called “culture shock” and its emotional impact varies in length and severity depending upon how drastic the differences are between our native country and the one in which we find ourselves compounded by the length of time we are “over there.”
-In other words, visiting a new country for a brief vacation and relocating to it for an extended period of time are two different animals.
+It’s called “culture shock” and its emotional impact varies in length and severity depending upon how drastic the differences are between our native country and the one in which we find ourselves.
+That impact is also initially multiplied by the length of time we spend “over there.”
+In other words, visiting a new country for a brief vacation and relocating to it for an extended period of time are two entirely different animals.

 Also, it is far easier for us to adapt between similar cultures, such as what I underwent when I was stationed in then-West Germany during the Cold War, than it is between drastically different ones, such as an American becoming a missionary anywhere in the Third World.

-Over time, we adapt and begin functioning more and more gracefully and effectively within our new cultural environment.
-If we spend a lengthy period of time in a new country, whenever we return to our native one, we can experience reverse culture shock as we struggle to re-adapt to our original environment.
-This is frequently experienced by expatriate missionaries, university students, and workers when they return either on furlough or permanently to their native lands.
+After we spend a lengthy period of time in a new country, whenever we return to our native one, we can experience “reverse culture shock” as we struggle to re-adjust to our original environment.
+This is frequently experienced by expatriate missionaries, exchange students, and foreign workers when they return to their native lands, whether temporarily or permanently.